TL;DR 70-80% of our clients are having their pianos serviced twice a year (every 6 months).

 Regularly below 20% is BAD, and will cause long-term damage to your piano

-If your piano has recently moved to Colorado, especially from a humid climate, please know that if you do not control your humidity immediately, you can see issues as early as 1 month, and as long as 3 years later.
+If your piano has recently moved to Colorado, especially from a humid climate, please know that if you do not control your humidity immediately, you can see issues as early as 1 month, and as far out as 3 years later.

-The first thing you should do, is purchase a Hygrometer/Humidity Sensor (we prefer those by Govee), and place it on top of your piano/music desk.
+The first thing you should do, is purchase a Hygrometer/Humidity Sensor and place it on top of your piano/music desk to watch what's happening.

 After understanding the RH Levels around your piano, we have a few courses of action.

-Buy a room steam humidifier.
+Purchase a room steam humidifier.
 Depending on your room, these will likely need to be refilled 1-2 times a day in the winter.
-Venta has a few different models.
+Venta and AirCare have a few different models with higher capacity.
 We also have clients using Levoit with success.
+Most importantly, you should be able to set it to a humidity value not just "low, medium, high".

-Have a professional install a whole-house steam humidifier.
-Please consider the Aprilaire 800 Steam Humidifier, or the GeneralAire Steam Humidifier.
-Please avoid evaporative ones, they can only run when your heater is running.
-We hear complaints from almost all clients who have these "we can't seem to get the humidity above 30%!!
-And even the, it has a hard time keeping up!"
+Have an HVAC professional install a whole-house steam humidifier.
+We strongly recommend the Aprilaire 800 Steam Humidifier, or a GeneralAire Steam Humidifier.
+Please avoid evaporative ones, they can only run while you are running heat.
+We hear complaints from almost all clients who have these of "we can't seem to get the humidity above 30%!!
+And even then, it has a hard time keeping up!".

-Hire us at Sky Piano Services, LLC to install a Piano Lifesaver System.
+(Last option if the other two aren't doing the job) Hire Sky Piano Services, LLC to install a Piano Lifesaver System.
 For pricing and to schedule this service, please click on the Book Appointment button, and select which Piano Lifesaver System (Vertical or Grand) you would like to have installed.
-We are certified installers, and will always fit you in for this installation.
+We are certified installers, and will always fit you in ASAP for this installation.
 Protecting your piano is the #1 most important thing we can do.